MagEpub/Automa3/README.md

 # Automa3
-Beginner Level procedurals for the Automa Chrome Plugin (not started yet)
+Beginner Level scripts for the Automa Chrome Plugin

+all these scripts are written for a simple page, https://magepub.github.io/github.io/

+So if you upload them they should work, and the selectors, attributes and data should be the same for everybody.